This article contains affiliate links. Click here to learn more.

 - 25-35 drops high quality Peppermint Essential Oil

-Now, you can spring for a fancy lip balm filling tray like this.
-But honestly, I find it pretty easy to just pour from the spout of the measuring cup and fill each tube – even with a toddler eagerly hovering over my elbow.
+- Now, you can spring for a fancy lip balm filling tray, but honestly, I find it pretty easy to just pour from the spout of the measuring cup and fill each tube - even with a toddler eagerly hovering over my elbow.

-Let them cool for a few minutes.
-At room temperature, they’ll be nice and firm within ten minutes.
-Then put on the caps, label or decorate however you’d like, and you’re done!
-I like these metallic Sharpies…so far they’ve done a great job marking on the shiny plastic, without smearing or rubbing off.
+- Let them cool for a few minutes.
+At room temperature, they'll be nice and firm within ten minutes.
+Then put on the caps, label or decorate however you'd like, and you're done!

 One quick word about the ingredients.
 Chances are, you may have looked at a few different recipes and tutorials for making your own lip balm (I checked about about 20 before even getting started!).
 You've probably noticed that nearly every lip balm or chapstick recipe out there calls for a capsule of Vitamin E oil.